 How many of you rush out to that well known chocolate shop to buy choccies for friends and family?!

-If you're looking for something to make your festive season a little bit more special, have a go at making your own chocolate truffles, they are so easy, I'm making whisky flavoured ones, but make whatever flavour you want, whisky, Rum, drambuie, etc
+If you're looking for something to make for friends, Or just a treat for yourself, have a go at making your own chocolate truffles, they are so easy, I'm making whisky flavoured ones, but make whatever flavour you want, whisky, Rum, Drambuie, etc

 2 tablespoons Whisky ( or your preferred flavour)